 13. Snakes and Swallowtails

-It's a good night and the audience seem to have fun - we hadn't rehearsed or even thought about an encore - we came back on and played Blue Suede Shoes!
+It's a good night and the audience seem to have fun - we'd rehearsed the set but had not even thought about an encore - we came back on and played Blue Suede Shoes!

 We learned later (from Mojo magazine) that Busta died that night in Memphis.
 Although it was great to be part of the gig, I would have gladly have given it up to see him play with Sharks again.